 The Application Process

-1KBW is no longer within the Pupillage Portal (formerly OLPAS) system although our applications procedure follows the Pupillage Portal summer timetable, as approved by the Bar Council and we also make offers according to that timetable.
+1KBW is no longer within the Pupillage Gateway (formerly OLPAS) system although our applications procedure follows the Pupillage Gateway summer timetable, as approved by the Bar Council and we also make offers according to that timetable.

 Who should apply?